Strasserism: Return to West Germany and death

-According to a 1950 report based on his own statements, Otto Strasser publicly positioning himself as being opposed to alliances with either the Eastern or Western blocs by claiming he had rejected an invitation from East Germany's "National Front."
-However, this claimed neutrality did not prevent deep divisions among his few remaining followers.
-A bitter feud erupted between his long-time deputy, Bruno Fricke, who favored an Eastern orientation, and other functionaries who sought alignment with the West.
-The conflict culminated in 1951 with Fricke's departure, who publicly broke with Strasser, accusing his former leader of abandoning ideals for "business politics for the sake of earning a living" (Geschäftspolitik zum "Brotwerb").
+According to a 1950 report based on his own statements, Otto Strasser positioned himself as being opposed to forming alliances with either the Eastern or Western blocs by claiming he had rejected an invitation from East Germany's "National Front."
+However, this policy did not prevent divisions among his few remaining followers.
+Veterans of the "Cologne Group," who had endured years in concentration camps for their Black Front ties, openly revolted against Strasser himself and his deputy Kurt Sprengel because of Strasser's suppression of them and his alleged abandonment of their early ideals.
+A feud erupted between his long-time deputy, Bruno Fricke, the son of a Berlin banker who favored an Eastern orientation, and Waldemar Wadsack, a former bank manager and economist from Breslau who led the pro-Western faction.
+Wadsack had been tortured and stripped of his property by the SA on charges of joining the Black Front (considered baseless at the time), and had spent nearly seven years in prisons and concentration camps for high treason waiting for Strasser, Wadsack was a key functionary under his leadership.
+He was primarily used as a pawn to suppress the rebellious "Cologne Group," even though Strasser privately mocked him and fellow deputy Kurt Sprengel as outmatched "zeroes" (Nullen).
+As the factional infighting worsened, Wadsack actively undermined his rival, writing to Strasser to dismiss Fricke as a "selfish wannabe" and urging stricter action against him.
+The conflict culminated in 1951 with Fricke's departure, who broke with Strasser and accused his former leader of abandoning ideals for "business politics for the sake of earning a living" (Geschäftspolitik zum "Brotwerb").